mciwing/mciwing.github.io/docs/python/packages.md

 For example the package `pandas` is the go-to tool for data manipulation and analysis.
 With `pandas` you can read text and Excel files
-:fontawesome-regular-file-excel: among a lot of other formats and offers a lot of functionality to manipulate and even plot your data.
+:fontawesome-regular-file-excel: among a lot of other formats and it offers a lot of functionality to manipulate and even plot your data.
 Hence, you will rarely see `Python` projects that are not dependent on `pandas`.
 Apart from `pandas` there are a wide variety of popular packages: